chandramouli85/kubernetes-ansible/README.md

 # kubernetes-ansible

+This repository contains the files to build a Kubernetes v1.14 cluster with Ansible.

-This project was implemented from following web link.
+The project was implemented from following web link.

 https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-cluster-using-kubeadm-on-ubuntu-18-04